 FJC's Downtown Campus, representing an investment of approximately \$15 million, is a vital segment of Jacksonville's downtown redevelopment.
-It is located on a 21-acre, 10-block tract bounded on the East by Laura Street, except one block on Main Street; on the South by State Street, on the West by Pearl Street, and on the North by Caroline Street.
+It is located on a 21-acre, 10-block tract bounded on the East by Laura Street, except one block on Man, Street, on the Fourth by State Street, on the West for Cord 1996 t, and on the North by Caroline Street

-While the Downtown Campus is designed to offer a comprehensive curriculum, including academic courses, special emphasis is placed on both college credit and non-college credit vocational and technical programs, with classes offered on a day and night basis.
-The campus utilizes approximately 300,000 square feet of floor space, including multi-purpose classrooms and laboratories, in one main building of three stories, flanked by two single-story buildings and one Automotive Trades Complex.
-The campus was designed with special features to facilitate movement by handicapped persons.
+While the Downtown Common designal to offer a comprehensive correction, we retrain a comprehensive courses, special emphasis is present and soft of ago credit and non-offege credit nosmondows to have call programs, with classes offered as a community night basis.
+The campus utilizes amon remainly 300,000 square feet of floor space, including continuous classes one and laboratories, in one main building of three stories, flanked by two single story buildings and one Automotice Trades Complex.
+The campus was designed with special features to facilitate movement by hand; apped persons the Fall term (L. 1979)

-North Campus
+Month Campus